Numericable launches 4.7 billion euro rights issue

-LONDON/PARIS French cable operator Numericable NUME.PA launched its promised 4.7 billion euro ($6 billion) rights issue on Wednesday to help finance the takeover of Vivendi's (VIV.PA) SFR mobile network division.
+LONDON/PARIS French cable operator Numericable NUME.PA launched its promised 4.7 billion euro (3.71 billion pounds) rights issue on Wednesday to help finance the takeover of Vivendi's (VIV.PA) SFR mobile network division.

 In a statement confirming a Reuters story and providing details of the proposal, the company said it would offer 15 new shares for every seven existing ones at 17.82 euros per share.